-Criteria Indicator ToC Outcomes 2.3 2.3.1 (C) For all directly sourced FFB, the mill requires: Improved risk • Information on geo-location of FFB origins; management • Proof of the ownership status or the right/claim to the land by the grower/smallholder: • Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
-2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
-PROCEDURAL NOTE: Note for 2.3.1: Proof of ownership refers to having a land rights document signed/endorsed by the following where applicable and based on the chiefdom: • Family head (land owners) Town chief Section chief • Name of farmer/land developer or land owner Paramount chief There must be 2 witnesses per each of the above categories (refer to Note: 4.4.1) For Implementation Procedure for 2.3.2 refer to Annex 4.
+Criteria Indicator ToC Outcomes 2.3.1 (C) For all directly sourced FFB, the mill requires: Improved risk 2.3 • Information on geo-location of FFB origins; management • Proof of the ownership status or the right/claim to the land by the grower/smallholder; • For all internally sourced FFB, the Mill requires: o Registration as an oil palm grower issued by the Ministry of Agriculture (MAG) or, o Municipality endorsement or, o Where applicable Approval of the Autonomous (North and South Atlantic) or, o Be part of a cooperative that allows the buying and selling of FFB.
+2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence is as listed in Indicator 2.3.1.
+PROCEDURAL NOTE: For the Implementation Procedure for 2.3.2, refer to Annex 4.